Kfar Shalem

-Kfar Shalem (כפר שלם, lit: Shalem Village) is a neighbourhood in southeastern Tel Aviv, Israel.
+Kfar Shalem (כפר שלם, lit.
+'Shalem Village') is a neighbourhood in southeastern Tel Aviv, Israel.
 Salameh Street / Shalma Street in Tel Aviv is named after the Arab village of Salamah located on the site prior to 1948.

 History

 Until 1948, the Arab village of Salama stood where Kfar Shalem is now located.
-In 1931, there were 800 houses and 3,691 residents in the village.
+In 1931, there were 800 houses and 3,691 residents in the village, mostly work migrants from Syria.
 On the eve of the 1948 Arab-Israeli War, the village had 7,600 residents, most of whom were refugees from the surrounding area, who had moved to Salama.
 The residents also included some wealthy people from Jaffa who built country homes there.